sfigg/commercialization-public/test/hlk/getstarted/step-8-create-a-submission-package.md

     2. In the **Driver Properties** dialog box, select the appropriate **Products** and **Locales**, and then click **OK**.

         >[!IMPORTANT]
+        >  Hardware Dev Center uses these **Locales** for building its Windows Update applicabile OS Language targeting.
+If you plan on publishing your driver to Windows Update, be sure you've selected all applicable languages you wish this delivered to.
-        >  The default locale is English only.
+        The default locale is English only.
 If you want to add another locale, you must add it now.
 After the driver package is created, you cannot change the locales.